Olympiada, Chalkidiki

-Olympiada (Ολυμπιάδα) is a town in the northeastern part of the peninsula of Chalkidiki, Central Macedonia, Greece, with 638 inhabitants in the 2021 census.
-It is a community of the same name, within the municipal unit of Stagira-Akanthos, in the Aristotelis municipality.
-The main occupation of its residents is tourism and fishing.
-It is located 35 km from Ierissos and 90 km from Thessaloniki.
-Approximately 700 meters from it lies the archaeological site of ancient Stagira.
-The area is declared as a protected zone by the Natura 2000 programme.
+Olympiada (Ολυμπιάδα) is a town in the northeastern part of the Chalkidiki peninsula in Central Macedonia, Greece.
+It had 638 inhabitants in the 2021 census.
+Olympiada is a community within the municipal unit of Stagira-Akanthos, in the Aristotelis municipality.
+The main occupations of its residents are tourism and fishing.
+The town is located 35 km from Ierissos and 90 km from Thessaloniki.
+Approximately 700 meters from the town lies the archaeological site of ancient Stagira.
+The area is declared a protected zone under the Natura 2000 programme.

 Name

-Olympiada took its name from Olympias, a princess of Ancient Epirus and the mother of Alexander the Great.
+The town is named after Olympias, a princess of Ancient Epirus and the mother of Alexander the Great.

 History

-The village was founded by Greek refugees, who came from Asia Minor in 1923.
-Originally, the land was marshy and malaria was a main problem for the population.
-Many of the refugees died and others migrated to other places, in Macedonia and in Thrace.
+Olympiada was founded in 1923 by Greek refugees from Asia Minor.
+The land was originally marshy, and malaria was a major health problem.
+Many of the early settlers died, while others migrated to other parts of Macedonia or Thrace.

+Over time, the village developed with fishing, agriculture, and later tourism becoming important sources of income.

+Geography

+Olympiada lies on the northeastern coast of Chalkidiki, with views of the Aegean Sea and surrounding hills.
+The proximity to ancient Stagira makes it a site of historical interest as well.

+Economy and Tourism

+Tourism is the main economic activity, particularly in summer, with visitors drawn to the beaches and local taverns.
+Fishing and small-scale agriculture remain significant for the local community.